ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Outbreak

-The outbreak class will be handled in much more detail later on.
 This section will focus purely on the initialisation.

 The Outbreak class is a Service Bean, so it is created as part of the